Middlesex County Child Custody and Support

 Support is calculated differently in what is known as a "shared parenting arrangement."
 In shared parenting arrangements, one parent may be considered the parent of primary residence, but time may be equal or mostly equal between parents.
 For purposes of child support, shared parenting includes any arrangement in which a non-custodial parent has between 28% and 50% of the total annual overnights with a child.

 The custody arrangement will strongly affect the amount of support to be paid.
 However, courts will not make determinations based solely on parental preferences.
 They will look at the "best interest of the child," meaning they will focus on the child's safety, happiness, and welfare.
 They may consider factors such as the parents' ability to communicate, any history of abuse, the interactions of a child with his or her parents and siblings, the child's needs, the stability of home life, the quality of the child's education, parental fitness, the geographical proximity of the parents' homes, the amount of time spent with the child before or after separation, the parents' parental responsibilities, and the age and number of children.
-If a child is old enough, the court may also consider the wishes of the child.Contact a Middlesex County Attorney for a Child Custody Matter
+If a child is old enough, the court may also consider the wishes of the child.Contact a Child Custody Attorney in Middlesex County to Discuss Your Options

 At Goldstein Law Group, our sophisticated family law lawyers can help you develop a suitable child custody and support arrangement.
 If an agreement is possible, we can take any issues before the court on your behalf.
 Contact our Middlesex County child custody lawyers at 732-967-6777 or by completing our online form.